-According to scientific studies, the biologically optimum conditions for germinating pepper seeds are "day / night" soil temperature fluctuations between 86° and 59ºF with sixteen hours of light and eight hours of darkness.
+According to scientific studies, the biologically optimum conditions for germinating pepper seeds are "day / night" soil temperature fluctuations between 86°F and 59ºF with sixteen hours of light and eight hours of darkness.
 Seed will not germinate at all from about 50ºF and colder.
 Germination usually occurs in eight to eighteen days but rates can tend to be erratic.

 Try soaking the seed in water for two to three hours prior to sowing for faster germination.
 The most common cause of poor germination, not including cool soil temperatures, is the result of uneven planting depths.
 Click here for seed starting ideas.

 Transplant outside only after night temperatures average above 55°F. Peppers are tender plants that thrive in warm weather.
 Blossoms will drop if temperatures drop below 60°F or if they get too much nitrogen.
 Days to harvest quoted are an estimate from transplanting into the garden.

 Hot pepper and the capsaicin oil in hot pepper cannot be neutralized by water.
 Wash hands or rinse mouth with vinegar to alleviate discomfort in an emergency.
 Bread, bananas, pasta, or potatoes will also alleviate the burning sensation.
 Never touch your face or eyes after handling hot peppers.
 (Warm growing temperatures develop the hottest peppers).